eperez3181/Predicting_Credit_Risk/README.md

-# Predicting Credit Risk with Supervised Machine Learning
+# Predicting Credit Risk

 ## Background
-In this assignment a machine learning model was built to attempt to predict whether a loan would be approved or not.
+A machine learning model was built to attempt to predict whether a loan would be approved or not.
 A comparison was made between the Logistic Regression model and Random Forest Classifier.

 ## Steps